REMORTGAGE ADVICE & BROKER SUTTON COLDFIELD

 A remortgage is where you take out a new mortgage on a property you already own - either to replace your existing mortgage or to borrow money against your property.

 Remortgaging Advice Across Birmingham

 There are many reasons why a remortgage may be suitable for you.
-If you are currently on a fixed rate mortgage which is coming to its end in 6 months time then you may want to consider what other deals are available to ensure you avoid moving over to your lenders standard variable rate (SVR) and there is no better way of doing this than by using a remortgage adviser.
+If you are currently on a fixed-rate mortgage that is coming to its end in 6 months time then you may want to consider what other deals are available to ensure you avoid moving over to your lender standard variable rate (SVR) and there is no better way of doing this than by using a remortgage adviser.

 Additionally, if you are looking to raise capital for home improvements or consolidate debts then a remortgage may be a suitable option for you.

 A remortgage will allow you to reduce the loan size and potentially get a cheaper rate as a result.
 But watch out for any early repayment charges or exit fees you face, and compare this to how much you’d save with the new, lower mortgage.
 This is where The Mortgage Mom will step in with remortgage advice and will do all the research for you.

 Before any remortgage market research is completed the first part of the remortgage process will involve an in-depth discussion about your current mortgage circumstances and the status of your credit report.
 The independent mortgage advice given by The Mortgage Mom will ensure you are given a broad range of mortgage options to suit your bespoke needs.